DannyBen/madman/README.md

 $ madman nav --help
 Add site-wide navigation links to README files

-This command will add a table of contents to all README files in the folder.
-The table of contents will link to all the pages and folders that are in the same folder as each README file.
+This command generates a Table of Contents for a directory, and injects it to a file.
+In addition, it supports recursive execution, which will add a Table of Contents to all README files (or a filename of your choice) in all the subfolders, creating nagigation pages for an entire Markdown site.

 Usage:
+  madman nav DIR [options]
-  madman nav FOLDER [--marker TEXT --force --dry --verbose --depth N] madman nav (-h|--help)
+  madman nav (-h|--help)

 Options:
   -f --force
-    Add to all README files, even if they do not have a marker
+    Inject TOC to all README files, even if they do not have a marker

   -m --marker TEXT
     Look for an HTML comment with <!-- TEXT --> [default: nav]